- Why Ohio State

 - Sports Law

-The Moritz College of Law requires that foreign transcripts be submitted through the Law School Admission Council (LSAC) JD Credential Assembly Service.
-If you completed any post-secondary work outside the United States (including its territories) or Canada, applicants must use this service for the evaluation of foreign transcripts (exception if the foreign work was completed through a study abroad or exchange program sponsored by a U.S. or Canadian institution, and the work is indicated as such on the home campus transcript).
+The Moritz College of Law requires that foreign transcripts be submitted through the LSAC Credential Assembly Service (CAS).
+For any post-secondary work outside the United States (including its territories) or Canada, an applicant must use this service for the evaluation of foreign transcripts (exception if the foreign work was completed through a study abroad or exchange program sponsored by a U.S. or Canadian institution, and the work is indicated as such on the home campus transcript).

-This service is included in the Law School Data Assembly Service (LSDAS) subscription fee.
-A Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), which will be incorporated into your LSDAS report.
+This service is included in the CAS registration fee.
+A Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), which will be incorporated into the CAS Law School Report.

-For applicants taking the TOEFL, you must contact the Educational Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
-LSAC’s TOEFL code for the JD Credential Assembly Service is 0058.
-Your score will be included in the Foreign Credential Evaluation document that will be included in your LSDAS law school report.
+You must contact the Educational Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
+LSAC’s TOEFL code for the Credential Assembly Service is 0058.
+Your score will be included in the Foreign Credential Evaluation document that will be included in your law school report.
 Our office will forward your TOEFL score to the Graduate and Professional Admissions Office to satisfy the requirement at the university level.

-To use the JD CAS, log in to your online account and follow the instructions for registering for the service.
+To use CAS, login to your online account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution and send it promptly to them.
 More time is usually required to receive foreign transcripts.
-Questions about the JD Credential Assembly Service can be directed to LSAC at (215) 968-1001 or LSACINFO@LSAC.org.
+Questions about the Credential Assembly Service should be directed to LSAC at (215) 968-1001.

-An international applicant who does not wish to obtain a Juris Doctor from Ohio State, but who has undertaken previous legal education in another country, may be permitted to enroll in the college as a special student to take selected courses.
-The Moritz College of Law offers a graduate degree (LL.M.) program for non-US citizens.
-An application for, and information about, the LL.M. program may be found on the LL.M. page here.
+An international applicant who does not wish to obtain a Juris Doctor from Ohio State, but who has undertaken previous legal education in another country, may apply to the graduate degree (LL.M.) program for non-U.S. citizens.
+Information about the LL.M. program may be found at http://moritzlaw.osu.edu/programs/llm/index.php.